abelisle-mulesoft/flex-on-ecs/documentation/flex-on-ecs.md

 - Copy the `InstanceId` and save it, as you need it in the next two steps.
 I refer to this value as `<EC2 Instance ID>` throughout this guide.

+> [!NOTE]
-> Note: As a force of habit, I picked a `t2.micro` instance type (1 vCPU, 1 GiB Memory).
+> As a force of habit, I picked a `t2.micro` instance type (1 vCPU, 1 GiB Memory).
 As a reminder, the sole purpose of this EC2 instance is to make it easier to interact with the EFS file system – e.g., create directories and copy files.
 A `t2.nano` instance type (1 vCPU, 0.5 GiB Memory) should be sufficient for this purpose.

 - Unfortunately, the output of the `aws ec2 run-instances` command does not include the public DNS name and IP address of the EC2 instance.
 Execute the following AWS CLI command to retrieve those values.
   - Replace `<EC2 Instance ID>` with the value you copied from the previous step.